Zmakin/BNS/bns w/README.md

 Verify Operation:Check SQLite databases in ~/.ord/bitmap_mainnet.db or ~/.ord/bitmap_testnet.db.
 Monitor logs for inscription processing and libp2p events.

+Notes
-NotesEnsure ord server is running on http://0.0.0.0:80.
+Ensure ord server is running on http://0.0.0.0:80.
 For testnet, set chain = "testnet" in config.toml.
 The indexer stores Bitmap and BNS data indefinitely, with BNS transfer data cached for 144 blocks.